DEGJS/sitecoreUtils/README.md

 ## Install
 sitecoreUtils is an ES6 module.
 Consequently, you'll need an ES6 transpiler ([Babel](https://babeljs.io) is a nice one) and a module loader ([SystemJS](https://github.com/systemjs/systemjs) will do the job) as part of your Javascript workflow.

-If you're already using the [JSPM package manager](http://jspm.io) for your project, you can install objectUtils with the following command:
+If you're already using the [JSPM package manager](http://jspm.io) for your project, you can install sitecoreUtils with the following command:

 ```
 $ jspm install github:DEGJS/sitecoreUtils